 The Earth's uranium (chemical symbol U) was apparently formed in supernovae up to about 6.6 billion years ago (see information page on The Cosmic Origins of Uranium).
 Its radioactive decay provides the main source of heat inside the Earth, causing convection and continental drift.
 As decay proceeds, the final product, lead, increases in relative abundance.

 Uranium was discovered by Martin Klaproth, a German chemist, in 1789 in the mineral pitchblende, and was named after the planet Uranus.
 It occurs in most rocks in concentrations of 2 to 4 parts per million and is as common in the Earth's crust as tin, tungsten and molybdenum and about 40 times as common as silver.
-It is also found in the oceans, at an average concentration of 1.3 parts per billion.
+Being relatively soluble (in contrast to thorium), it is also found in the oceans, at an average concentration of 3 parts per billion.
 There are a number of locations in different parts of the world where it occurs in economically-recoverable concentrations.
 When mined, it yields a mixed uranium oxide product, U3O8.
 Uraninite, or pitchblende, is the most common uranium mineral.

 In the past, uranium was also used to colour glass (from as early as 79 AD) and deposits were once mined in order to obtain its decay product, radium.
 This element was used in luminous paint, particularly on the dials of watches and aircraft instruments up to the 1950s, and in medicine for the treatment of disease.